Murder of Kathleen Jo Henry: Overview

-The murder of Kathleen Henry, who was also sexually assaulted before her death, made international news when it was revealed that her killer, Brian Steven Smith, recorded her death in both still photographs and numerous videos which he recorded on an SD card.
+Henry's sexual assault and murder made international news when it was revealed that her killer, Brian Steven Smith, had recorded her death in both still photographs and numerous videos.
 Henry's remains were found along Alaska's Seward Highway on October 2, 2019.

 Detectives with the Anchorage Police Department recognized Smith from a previous investigation involving him, and obtained a warrant for his arrest.
-On October 8, 2019, Smith was arrested at Ted Stevens Anchorage International Airport, where he arrived after returning from a trip.
+On October 8, 2019, Smith was arrested at Ted Stevens Anchorage International Airport upon returning from a trip.
 Smith was subsequently booked into an Anchorage jail.
-Police have stated that they discovered thirty-nine photos and twelve videos related to Henry's assault and murder on the SD card, which was found by a woman on a phone she had earlier stolen from Smith's truck.
+Police stated that they discovered thirty-nine photos and twelve videos related to Henry's assault and murder on an SD card, which was found by a woman on a phone she had earlier stolen from Smith's truck.

-On October 17, 2019, Smith was charged with the murder of a second woman, Veronica Abouchuk, whom Smith allegedly confessed to killing and told authorities where they could find her body.

 Kathleen Jo Henry

-Kathleen Jo Henry was born December 22, 1988, in Bethel, Alaska.
-An Alaska Native woman from the Yup'ik Eskimo village of Eek, Henry obtained her GED in 2012, while incarcerated in Alaska's Highland Mountain Correctional Center, a state prison in the Anchorage neighborhood of Eagle River.
-A divorcee who was single at the time of her death, Henry struggled with addiction and criminal run-ins with law enforcement over the years.
-She was a frequent user of Facebook and other social media, and enjoyed writing poetry.
-At the time of her death, she was 30 years old.
+Kathleen Jo Henry was an Alaska Native woman from the Yup'ik village of Eek, in Western Alaska.
+She was born December 22, 1988, in Bethel, Alaska.
+Henry was a mother, a frequent user of Facebook and other social media, and enjoyed writing poetry.
+She obtained her GED in 2012, while incarcerated in Alaska's Highland Mountain Correctional Center, a state prison in the Anchorage neighborhood of Eagle River.
+At the time of her death in September of 2019, Henry was 30 years old.
+For a time preceding her death, Henry had reportedly struggled with addiction and had previous contact with local law enforcement.